newordn/TheseCollect/README.md

 # TheseCollect
-An App to get doctorat theses and masters themes
+An App to create a database of doctorat theses and masters themes around the world